Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 The demand for furniture is high, and so are the expectations in terms of quality, appearance and feel.
 “What our customers ask for is a combination of excellent design along with comfort and versatile functions.
 They want office or home furniture that displays a surface finish with a high-quality look and feel,” says Peter Dettling, product architect at Homag.

 In this context, companies have no choice but to rise to the challenge.
 Therefore, they have to adapt and program their machines to run faster.
 But the faster the machines are, the greater the risk that the excitation forces coincide with the resonance of specific machine components.
 This causes vibrations that lead to inaccurate milling and ultimately affect quality ‒ a risk that Homag cannot afford.

-To maintain process accuracy while increasing production speed on its machines, the company turned to Siemens PLM Software for advice.
+To maintain process accuracy while increasing production speed on its machines, the company turned to Siemens Digital Industries Software for advice.
 After observing the benefits of modal analysis and testing in pinpointing faulty components, Homag decided to use it to identify the source of the problem.

 Balancing quality with production speed and energy efficiency is critical, and can only be obtained by using an integrated engineering platform capable of handling noise, vibration and durability attributes.

 “When you set a goal to increase the operating speed, you know that issues may come up along the way and the quality may suffer,” says Dettling.
 “Our goal is to deliver machines with exceptional capabilities that make life easier for customers, machines that allow the customer to produce fast and reliably.
 And understanding the vibration characteristics of the elements is an essential part of the process.”